Russo-Ukrainian war: Russia–NATO relations

-The conflict has harmed relations between Russia and the North Atlantic Treaty Organization (NATO), a defensive alliance of European and North American states.
-Russia and NATO had co-operated until Russia annexed Crimea 2014.
-In his February 2022 speeches justifying the invasion of Ukraine, Putin falsely claimed that NATO was building up military infrastructure in Ukraine and threatening Russia, forcing him to order an invasion.
-Putin warned that NATO would use Ukraine to launch a surprise attack on Russia.
-Russian Foreign Minister Sergey Lavrov characterised the conflict as a proxy war started by NATO.
-He said: "We don't think we're at war with NATO ...
-Unfortunately, NATO believes it is at war with Russia".

-NATO says it is not at war with Russia; its official policy is that it does not seek confrontation, but rather its members support Ukraine in "its right to self-defense, as enshrined in the UN Charter".
-NATO condemned Russia's 2022 invasion of Ukraine in "the strongest possible terms", and calls it "the biggest security threat in a generation".
+NATO says it is not at war with Russia, but rather its members support Ukraine in "its right to self-defense, as enshrined in the UN Charter."
+NATO condemned Russia's 2022 invasion of Ukraine in "the strongest possible terms" and called it "the biggest security threat in a generation."
 It led to the deployment of additional NATO units in its eastern member states.
 Former CIA director Leon Panetta told the ABC that the U.S. is 'without question' involved in a proxy war with Russia.
-Lawrence Freedman wrote that calling Ukraine a NATO "proxy" wrongly implied that "Ukrainians are only fighting because NATO put them up to it, rather than because of the more obvious reason that they have been subjected to a vicious invasion".
+Lawrence Freedman wrote that calling Ukraine a NATO "proxy" wrongly implied that "Ukrainians are only fighting because NATO put them up to it, rather than because of the more obvious reason that they have been subjected to a vicious invasion."